 Celebrating 30 years in 2018, the Northwest Flower & Garden Show featured inspirational, beautiful, educational, and fun garden design ideas.
 The designers and landscapers were asked to incorporate a garden party theme into their display.
 The garden designs embrace current trends in urban gardening, sustainability, and outdoor dining.

 Of course, at Greater Seattle on the Cheap, we’re always interested in fun, inspiration, and beauty, we just want it for less money.
-We found several timeless garden design elements among this year’s display gardens that you can use to create an urban oasis without breaking the bank.
-Here they are:
+We found several timeless garden design elements among the display gardens that you can use to create an urban oasis without breaking the bank.

 Garden Design Ideas on the cheap